mahalia-bone/mahalia-ble-server/README.md

 ## Bluetooth Adapter firmware

+NOTE: If you are using a USB Bluetooth adapter, please make sure this is not connected to a USB Hub.
+This will result in dropped packets.

 The onboard Bluetooth adapter for my ThinkPad X1 Carbon 3rd generation worked without any installation of any third-party firmware.
 You may have some issues loading the non-free firmware for your Bluetooth adapter.
 Your internal